Single Storey Extension - Simple Guide

 Wraparound Rear Extensions

 A wraparound extension combines a rear extension with a side extension to increase the footprint of your home.
 This method is an excellent way of greatly increasing the amount of space your home has.
-Often in the past, our homes have had need of spaces to the side of homes, externally accessed spaces, coal bunkers and redundant storage spaces.
-By adding a single storey extension, the side of your home can be remodelled providing uninterrupted living space from wasted and underutilised areas.
+Often in the past, our homes have had need of spaces to the side of homes, externally accessed spaces, coal bunkers, and redundant storage spaces.
+By adding a single storey extension, the side of your home can be remodelled, providing uninterrupted living space from wasted and underutilised areas.

-Extension Ideas For a Single Storey
+Extension Ideas for a Single Storey

-Whether you're looking at a side or rear extension ideas for a single storey there are lots of options.
+Whether you're looking at a side or rear extension ideas for a single storey, there are lots of options.
 The uses a single storey extension can be put to are as varied as the homes they are applied to.
 Some ideas for you to consider are large open plan kitchen and dining rooms.

 If you want to add more fun to your home, single storey extensions can be used for:

-• Home Cinemas
+- Home Cinemas

-• Gyms
+- Gyms

-• Play Rooms
+- Play Rooms

-• Children's Nursery
+- Children's Nursery

-• Kitchen Extension
+- Kitchen Extension

-What does it cost to build
+What Does it Cost to Build

 Making a Single Storey Extension a Reality

-Utilising the skill and knowledge of a building company well versed in modern single story extensions will often in the long term prove to reduce the average cost.
+Utilising the skill and knowledge of a building company well versed in modern single storey extensions will often in the long term prove to reduce the average cost.
 Building methods, materials and techniques used have changed with the times and we are now able to look at other options.

 Exciting materials like metals and glass to incorporate dynamic and style were not possible a few years ago.
 This use of modern materials can be continued throughout your home to give it a seamless look.